Oppo Reno 9 price in Pakistan July 2023

-The Oppo A54 is now available on the market at a reasonable...
+The Oppo A57 is now available on the market with great features....

-The Oppo Reno 9 is easily available on the market and has impressive features.
+The Oppo Reno 9 is now available on the market with great features.

-The smartphone is powered by a Qualcomm Snapdragon 778G chipset.
-It has a 2.4 GHz octa-core processor, and the GPU is called Adreno 642L.
+The Oppo Reno 9 includes 8 or 12 GB of RAM and 256 or 512 GB of built-in storage space.

-The phone includes 8 or 12 GB of RAM and 256 or 512 GB of internal storage space.
+The gadget is run by ColorOS 13 operating system based on Android 13.

 Oppo Reno 9 price in Pakistan